BertrandServin/SSMPG2017/README.md

 > Note: Under Linux (or MacOS), before the first use, make sure to give appropriate execution rights to the program.
 For instance you may run:
 >```chmod +x baypass```

-### Install hapFLK, SelEstim, SweeD

-**TO COMPLETE** by B Servin, R Vitalis, and P Pavlidis.

 #### Install hapFLK

 hapflk is available as a python package.
 It has been tested to work on Linux and MacOSX.
 Before installing hapflk, you will need to install [python 2.7](https://www.python.org/downloads/) and [numpy and scipy](https://www.scipy.org/install.html).
-You also need a C compiler (/e.g./ gcc) but this should be the case already.
+You also need a C compiler (e.g. gcc) but this should be the case already.
 Once this is done, hapflk can be installed using pip (copy paste the following in a terminal):

 ```
 sudo pip install hapflk